Types of Flooding

 Q. It seems they are always saying 1 in 100 year flood every 10 years, what does this mean?

-A. A simple way of looking at it is; percentage chance, per year, of an event occuring.
+A. A simple way of looking at it is; percentage chance, per year, of an event occurring.
 So a 1 in 100 year flood has a 1% chance of happening every year.
-A 1 in 10 year flood has a 10% chance of happening every year.
+A 1 in 10 year flood has a 10% chance of happening for the given year.

 1 in 100 year = 1%